-Fritts et. al. (2018a, b) presented cases of the interaction between a small-scale monochromatic gravity wave ($\lambda_x = 20 \,\mathrm{km}$, $\lambda_z = 20 \,\mathrm{or} \,40 \,\mathrm{km}$) with a MIL, which was centered at 80 km and spanning about 20 km.
+Fritts et. al. (2018a, b) presented cases of the interaction between a small-scale monochromatic gravity wave ( $\lambda_x = 20$ km, $\lambda_z = 20$ or 40km) with a MIL, which was centered at 80 km and spanning about 20 km.

 The numerical simulations showed that the interaction was relatively weak and did not create several kilometer deep layers of instability or weakened stability.
+However, it was also found that the impact of turbulent heat fluxes depends on the generation mechanism; gravity wave breaking occurring in the low stability phase had less impact than KH instability-generated turbulence.

-During our experiment, we did not encounter a large MIL of the type set as the temperature background in the simulation.
+- During our experiment, we did not encounter a large MIL of the type set as the temperature background in the simulation.
 However, the mesosphere was on average stable below 80 km and very weakly stable or quasi-adiabatic between 80 and 88 km.
 Almost all of our turbulence layers were observed in the more stable region below 80 km.
 The perturbations in stability due to GW interactions resemble the individual $N^2(z)$ profiles shown by Fritts et. al. (2018b) in their Fig. 13.
-Our upleg and downleg results show little relation; patchiness is expected for turbulence over this spatial domain, and is also found in the multi-scale simulations.
+Our upleg and downleg results show little relation; patchiness is expected for turbulence over this spatial domain, and is also found in the multi-scale - 30 simulations.
 We also found significant differences in the turbulence strength and layer distribution between the first and second flight.
-Numerical simulations of gravity wave breaking show significant evolution over 30 minutes (\sim 5 buoyancy periods).
+Numerical simulations of gravity wave breaking show significant evolution over 30 minutes ( $\sim$ 5 buoyancy periods).

 Comparing values for the energy dissipation rate, the statistics of winter turbulence measurements obtained at Andøya (Lübken et al., 1993; Lübken, 1997) was recently extended and updated by Szewczyk (2015).
 Average energy dissipation rates increase continuously from 1 mW/kg at 70 km to 10 mW/kg at 80 km, up to a maximum of 50 mW/kg at 90 km, while the total variability envelopes cover almost 4 orders of magnitude.
 Our values fall well within this range; however, the absence of significant turbulence above 80 km seems unusual during our flights.
-As mentioned earlier, Triplett et al. (2018) found that gravity wave activity in the 40-50 km region during this period was extremely low and suggested that this may have contributed to reduced gravity wave breaking and turbulence activity in the upper mesosphere.
+As mentioned earlier, Triplett (2016) Triplett et al. (2018) found that gravity wave activity in the 40-50 km region during this period was extremely low and suggested that this may have contributed to reduced gravity wave breaking and turbulence activity in the upper mesosphere.

 In an earlier experiment from Poker Flat, fluctuation activity was small in the lower mesosphere, despite a prominent mesospheric inversion layer at 70 to 75 km (Lehmacher et al., 2011; Collins et al., 2011).
-An overturning event in the sodium layer coincident with a near adiabatic layer between 75 and 80 km suggested that it may have been accompanied by strong downward turbulent heat flux (Collins et al., 2011), however, the new simulations by Fritts et. al. (2018b) did not produce significant heat fluxes above the temperature inversion.
+An overturning event in the sodium layer coincident with a near adiabatic layer between 75 and 80 km suggested that it may have been accompanied by strong downward turbulent heat flux (Collins et al., 2011), however, the new simulations by Fritts et. al. (2018b) did not produce significant heat

+10 fluxes above the temperature inversion.
 On the other hand, a turbulent layer was observed in this earlier experiment between 88 and 90 km, with energy dissipation rates up to 30 mW/kg, observed in neutral and electron fluctuations.